JPLee01/pandas-project/README.md

 The process in [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) is repeated for this program.

 ####  Creation of the Interactive Report
-In order to create and save the Interactive Report the following code is executed:
+In order to create and save the interactive report the following code is executed:
 ```
 profile = ProfileReport(df, title="Iris Data Interactive Report", html={'style':{'full_width':True}})
 df.profile_report()
 profile.to_file(output_file="Iris Data Interactive Report.html")
 ```
   * Note the above code requires the installation of the Pandas Profiling module by the user.
-If this is not present the program will not run and the report will not be grnerated.
+If this is not present the program will not run and the report will not be generated.
 It is advised that if the the Pandas Profiling module is not installed, the detail instructions on sbrugman GitHub repository is followed<sup>[20](#myfootnote20)</sup>.

-As a result of running the program the following Interactive Report is created:
+As a result of running the program the following interactive report is created:

 <img align="center" width="550" height="550" img src="https://github.com/JPLee01/pandas-project/blob/master/Interactive-Report.gif">

-The above example is a 30 second Gif highlighting the process of executing the Interactive.py program from the command line and interacting with the Interactive Report.
-As seen from the Gif the Interactive Report .
+The above example is a 30 second Gif highlighting the process of executing the Interactive.py program from the command line and interacting with the interactive report.
+As seen from the Gif the interactive report .

 The process of uploading of a Gif to the Readme file can be seen in an article by Kelli Blaock.<sup>[21](#myfootnote21)</sup>